-As shown in the table, SO_2 emissions in Marathon County declined significantly starting in 2016 and have remained low.
-SO_2 emissions from the modeling domain attainment/unclassifiable area totaled 1582 tons in 2023.
-This is 82% lower than emissions in 2013 and 72% lower than emissions in 2015 (the years modeled to satisfy Round 3 DRR requirements).
-Given this decrease in SO_2 emissions, the DNR concludes that no additional modeling for the Marathon County attainment/unclassifiable area is necessary to satisfy ongoing DRR compliance requirements.
+As shown in the table, SO_2 emissions in Marathon County have declined significantly since these sources were modeled for the DRR.
+SO_2 emissions from the modeling domain attainment/unclassifiable area totaled 1680 tons in 2024.
+This is 80% lower than emissions in 2013 and 70% lower than emissions in 2015 (the years modeled to satisfy Round 3 DRR requirements).
+Due to sources' operational variability, annual emissions are expected to fluctuate, as indicated by the minor increases in emissions at the modeled sources for the 2024 data year.
+However, given the general significant decrease in SO_2 emissions and emissions below the standard, the DNR concludes that no additional modeling for the Marathon County attainment/unclassifiable area is necessary to satisfy ongoing DRR compliance requirements.